Rangers beat Bruins, Gallant off to record start as coach - NewsBreak

 SABRES 4, CANADIENS 1

-BUFFALO, N.Y. — Tage Thompson scored twice, Cody Eakin had a goal and an assist, and Buffalo beat Montreal to snap a four-game skid.
+BUFFALO, N.Y.
+(AP) -- Tage Thompson scored twice, Cody Eakin had a goal and an assist, and Buffalo beat Montreal to snap a four-game skid.

 Buffalo also got a short-handed goal from Kyle Okposo and won for the third time in 13 games.
 Victor Olofsson and Jeff Skinner each had two assists.
 Dustin Tokarski made 25 saves.